Translation via Annotation: A Computational Study of Translating Classical Chinese into Japanese: The Expressiveness of the Kundoku Mark System

 \begin{itemize} \item \textbf{States}: $Q = \{q_0, q_1, q_2, q_3, q_4\}$ \item \textbf{Input Alphabet}: $\Sigma = C \cup M$ \item \textbf{Stack Alphabet}: $\Gamma = \Sigma \cup \{Z_0\}$ \item \textbf{Initial State}: $q_0$ \item \textbf{Accepting States}: $F = \{q_4\}$ \item \textbf{Initial Stack Symbol}: $Z_0$ \end{itemize}

 \textbf{Transition Function ($\delta$) and Transduction:}

 \end{CJK}

-The PDA defined above provides us with a tool to check the validity of \textbf{Kaeriten} annotation.
-The transducer derived from the PDA helps us to reorder Chinese characters.
-After appending \textbf{Okurigana} marks to each ordered character, we will obtain Japanese translations from given Chinese sentences.
+The PDA defined above serves as a mechanism to check the validity of \textbf{Kaeriten} annotations.
+The derived transducer facilitates the reordering of Chinese characters.
+By appending \textbf{Okurigana} marks to each reordered character, we obtain the final Japanese translation of the given classical Chinese sentence.

+For a better understanding of \textbf{Kaeriten} marks and the execution of the PDA, we provide an illustrative example in Appendix~\ref{appendix3}.